reuniware/Forex-Rates-Viewer/README.md

 # Forex-Rates-Viewer
 Send rates from Metatrader 5 to Dot Net C# Application !

-Compile the .MQ5 file in Metatrader and attach it to a financial instrument (eg. EUR/USD).

 In your Metatrader 5 platform, add "http://127.0.0.1" in the list of URL that are authorized for Webrequests (in Options/Expert Consultants).

+Compile the .MQ5 file in Metatrader 5 Metaeditor and attach it to a financial instrument (eg. EUR/USD).

 Unzip the .Zip file and open the project in Visual Studio 2017, then run it with administrator privileges (because it is a HTTP server that needs to open the 9090 port for receiving data from Metatrader 5 through HTTP POST).